Lumorix-studios/AgenticCoder/README.md

 ## Project Status

-This project was started in **August 2026** and is under active development.
+This project was started in **June 2026** and is under active development.
 Features, APIs, and the interface may change frequently as development progresses.

 Feedback, bug reports, and suggestions are welcome.